 Port Blakely, a timber company known for its long rotations, witnessed its large-log premium go from standard, to niche market, to practically nil, as engineered product proliferated.
 Back in 1996, when Port Blakely’s large-log market was booming, it negotiated a 50-year habitat conservation plan (HCP) as insurance in case its long rotation habitat invited in the spotted owl.
 Part of the deal was maintaining the company’s 60-year rotations.
 (More on HCPs below.)

-Twenty-five years later, despite their efforts at creating flight corridors, understory canopy, and habitat for flying squirrels and other owl pray, the spotted owl still hasn’t moved in.
+Twenty-five years later, despite their efforts at creating flight corridors, understory canopy, and habitat for flying squirrels and other owl prey, the spotted owl still hasn’t moved in.
 But Port Blakely’s Asian large-log market has evaporated.
 According to Mike Warjone, President of its US forestry operations, without this market, the 60-year rotations required by its HCP cost the company somewhere in the realm of 7–8 percent in revenues on those stands.
 Plus, it’s now forced to manage for high density (and thus lower quality habitat) in order to grow skinny 60-year old trees to fit into small-log mills.

 Is competition from engineered wood responsible for today’s short-rotation forestry?
 Or is engineered wood the market’s response to a chronic shortage of large logs?
 According to Dr. Wheiler, “There’s always a market [for large logs].
 It’s the mills; that is the question.”